rsingh641/deploy-webapp/Readme.md

 - A robust Disaster Recovery (DR) strategy is in place, with a fully functional DR environment hosted in a separate Azure region.
 The setup includes mechanisms for manually triggering failover, along with regular testing procedures to ensure seamless failover capability in case of an emergency.

+## Logging

+Logs are managed by the `logging` module in `./src/lib/logging`.
+Ensuring proper configuration for logging output.
+Logs are created at users home path "~/deploy_webapps/logs/deploy_YYYYMMDD_HHMMSS.log" Each run creates a new log file.

+## Error Handling

+The script intrupts immediately after encountering an error and displays the error on STDOUT and write to log file.
+Error line is of format "script_file line_no. failure message".
+Ensure to check logs for any issues during script execution.

+## Observability

+Azure Application Insights and Azure Log Workspace are used for Application performance and diagnostics monititoringtion group has been created to receive Email and SMS alearts of following type
+The threshold can be configured through properties **Metric based Alearts**
+ 1. Node js Webapp CPU usage > 80%
+ 2. Node js Webapp MEMORY usage > 80%
+ 3. Spring Webservice CPU usage > 80%
+ 4. Spring Webservice CPU usage > 80%

+## Autoscaling and Manual Scaling
+Autoscaling and Manual Scaling has been implemented for both UI and Webservice.
+It properties can be configured in ui and webservice properties file
+Metrics based autoscaling is configured using "CpuPercentage" > 70%.
+The max and min count for webapp instances are controlled by configuration parameters.

+Manual scaling can be done using
+  1. ./src/scaling/ui_sacle.sh
+  2. ./src/scaling/webservice.sh

+Azure Application Insights and Azure Log Workspace are used for Application performance and diagnostics monititoringtion group has been created to receive Email and SMS alearts of following type
+The threshold can be configured through properties **Metric based Alearts**
+ 1. Node js Webapp CPU usage > 80%
+ 2. Node js Webapp MEMORY usage > 80%
+ 3. Spring Webservice CPU usage > 80%
+ 4. Spring Webservice CPU usage > 80%

 ## Getting Started

 1. **Environment Configuration**